How to Cook Fluffy Quinoa

 How to Cook Quinoa

 When I cook rice, I add oil and salt to the pot, but cooking quinoa is even simpler.
 All you need is quinoa and water!
 If you look at different methods for how to cook quinoa, you’ll find a range of water ratios.
 Some recipes call for as high as a 2:1 water to grain ratio, while others go as low as 1 1/2:1.
 In my experience, the sweet spot for light, fluffy quinoa is right in the middle.
 I use 1 3/4 cups water for every cup of quinoa.
-Any more water, and the quinoa gets mushy.
-Any less, and it’s too dry.
+Any more water, and the grains get mushy.
+Any less, and they’re too dry.

 Once you’ve measured both, follow these easy steps: